Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/README.md

 ### Effortless Implementation

 You can get started quickly with only a few lines of code.
-Project Griffon works with the [Adobe Experience Platform Mobile SDK](../../) to help you inspect and validate app events, logs, device information, and more.
+Project Griffon works with the [Adobe Experience Platform Mobile SDK](../../) to help you inspect and validate app events, logs, device information, and so on.

 ### Seamless Connection